-This post may affiliate links.
+This post may contain affiliate links.
 Please see my disclosure to address your curiosity.

 The general shopping apps, Fetch and Receipt Hog, just want your receipt and give you rewards based on what you bought.
 Both have their own merits: Ibotta and Checkout 51 pay better but you have to invest in name brands.
-Whereas, Receipt Hog and Fetch payouts are smaller but rewards accumulate faster.
+Whereas, Receipt Hog and Fetch rewards are smaller but rewards accumulate faster.

 Your Receipt = Your Reward

 I have zero qualms about sharing my receipts for rewards.
-If you get anxiety from big businesses tracking your purchases, this is probably not a healthy choice for you, just some friendly advice from your non-conspiracy-theory friend.
+If you get anxiety from big businesses tracking your purchases, this is probably not a healthy choice for you.
+Just some friendly advice from your non-conspiracy-theory friend.